Therapy Place

 Note: Technically, Obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), and acute stress disorder were previously grouped under the Anxiety Disorders heading, but are now no longer technically considered true anxiety disorders.
 They are, however, still considered to be similar in terms of brain processes involved and share similar treatment implications.

-treatment: what to do about it?
+Treatment: what to do about it?

 The first thing your anxiety counsellor will want to do is to get a bit of the history of your anxiety: How long has it been going on?
 What are your symptoms?
 What helps?
 What makes it worse?
 We'll want to get a fairly accurate idea of what we're dealing with.